-- Save as Template: Saves the template file and adds it to the list of templates. - Preview: Allows you to preview the message before sending. - Text: Lets you turn text selection on and off.
-When Text selection is on, you can use the navigation keys to highlight text then press [()] to access Cut, Copy and Remove functions.
-After text is cut or copied, press [()] to access Send and Paste functions. - Add Item: Opens the Media menu to allow the addition of image, sound, or video files to the message.
-For information on using the Media menu, see "Media" on page 49. - Create Item: Lets you take a picture or record a sound or video file to be sent in the message (Note: this changes a text message to a picture message).
-For information on the camera, audio recorder or camcorder, see "Tools" on page 61. - Insert: Allows you to insert text from a Text Template, a Text Emoticon, contact information from Contacts, or a bookmarked URL from Bookmarks. - Add/Delete Page: Adds or Deletes a page to/from the message.
+- Save as Template: Saves the template file and adds it to the list of templates. - Preview: Allows you to preview the message before sending.

+- ◆ Text Selection On/Off: When Text selection is on, you can use the navigation keys to highlight text then press [●] to access Cut, Copy and Remove functions.
+After text is cut or copied, press [●] to access Send and Paste functions. - ◆ Add Item: Opens the Media menu to allow the addition of image, sound, or video files to the message.
+For information on using the Media menu, see "Media" on page 52. - Create Item: Lets you take a picture or record a sound or video file to be sent in the message (Note: this changes the message to a picture message).
+For information on the camera, audio recorder or camcorder, see "Media Applications" on page 63. - Insert: Allows you to insert text from a Text Template, a Text Emoticon, contact information from Contacts, or a bookmarked URL from Bookmarks. - Add/Delete Page: Adds or Deletes a page to/from the message.
 Pages are delineated by a dotted line in the message text box.
-The current page is indicated in the bottom-left corner of the screen. - Input Language: Allows you to temporarily change the input language used to create your message between English and Français (French).

-- Input Method: Allows you to change the input method for adding text, numbers and symbols to your message.
-For more information, see "Changing the Text Input Mode" on page 36. - Edit Style: Allows you to change text and page styles, including page duration, background color, font color and font style. - Add Attachment: Lets you attach various kinds of information, including a File; a Business Card; Appointment, Anniversary, Private, Holiday, Important, Tasks, and Notes information from your calendar; or Bookmarks. - View Attachment: Lets you view attachments added to the message. - 4.
-To save the template, press < Options > and select Save as Template.
+The current page is indicated in the bottom-left corner of the screen. - Input Language: Allows you to temporarily change the input language used to create your message between English and Français (French). - Input Method: Allows you to change the input method for adding text, numbers and symbols to your message.
+For more information, see "Changing the Text Input Mode" on page 39. - Edit Style: Allows you to change text and page styles, including background color, font color, font style, etc. - Add Attachment: Lets you attach various kinds of information, including a File; a Business Card; Appointment, Anniversary, Private, Holiday, Important, Tasks, and Notes information from your calendar; or a Bookmark. - To save the template, press [●] or press <Options> and select Save as Template.